-According to Backend Benchmarkings’ detailed report on robo-advisors in the third quarter of 2020, Schwab produced an annualized return of 2.30%, nearly the worst among the robo-advisors the company measured.
+According to Backend Benchmarking’s detailed report on robo-advisors in the fourth quarter of 2022, Schwab produced a three-year annualized return of 2.30%, nearly the worst among the robo-advisors the company measured.
 Schwab also ranked last in that measure for the previous four years.

 Intelligent Portfolios also doesn’t offer tax-loss harvesting unless you invest at least $50,000.

 As such, Intelligent Portfolios did not make my list of the best robo-advisors.